 Harrie Oosterhuis

 I am an assistant professor at the Data Science Group of the Institute of Computing and Information Sciences (iCIS) of the Radboud University.
+Additionally, I am currently also a visiting research scholar at Google DeepMind.
 My research lies on the intersection of machine learning and information retrieval, it primarily concerns learning from user interactions on rankings.
 In particular, I focus on methods that correct for the effects of interaction biases.

-For the latest news about me or my research check out my Twitter.
+For the latest news about me or my research check out my LinkedIn profile.

 My Research Topics